What is the HomeBuilder grant scheme?

-In June 2020, the Morrison Government announced a new package that would offer grants of $25,000 to encourage new home builds before the end of the year, in a bid to prop up the pained building industry that had taken a hit during the coronavirus-induced economic downturn.
+In June 2020, the Morrison Government announced a new package that would offer grants of $25,000 to encourage new home builds before the end of the calendar year, in a bid to prop up the pained building industry that had taken a hit during the coronavirus-induced economic downturn.

-It is just one of a series of measures designed to pump money into the economy, and its initial announcement came just a day after Australia’s first recession since the early 1990s became all but official.
+HomeBuilder is just one of a series of measures designed to pump money into the economy, and its initial announcement last year came just a day after Australia’s first recession since the early 1990s became all but official.

-To help combat this downturn, the government turned to the housing construction sector to launch its post-coronavirus stimulus program.
+To help combat this downturn, the government turned to the housing construction sector to help launch its post-coronavirus stimulus program.

 Canstar finance expert Steve Mickenbecker said the HomeBuilder program was targeted to create real jobs, aiming to avoid the risk that the grants would just encourage a transfer of assets and wealth.

 “The construction sector is a major employer, and with grants extended to home renovations as well as construction of new dwellings, this program is targeting projects with short lead times to help grow jobs quickly,” Mr Mickenbecker said.

-The new proposal came after the Master Builders Association and the Housing Industry Association proposed grants to help boost the construction industry of between $40,000 and $50,000 – higher than the grant of $25,000 that the government initially offered or the $15,000 currently available.
+The new proposal came after the Master Builders Association and the Housing Industry Association had proposed grants to help boost the construction industry of between $40,000 and $50,000 – higher than the grant of $25,000 that the government initially offered or the $15,000 that was subsequently available.
 The Property Council of Australia proposed a $50,000 grant for buyers of newly built homes and a reprieve from paying stamp duty.

-Prime Minister Scott Morrison told 2GB radio prior to the launch of the new scheme that any renovation projects would have to be “substantial”, and the funds would be more focused on large-scale builds.
+Prime Minister Scott Morrison told 2GB radio prior to the launch of the scheme that any renovation projects would have to be “substantial”, and the funds would be more focused on large-scale builds.

 Who is eligible for the HomeBuilder grant?